Bank Of Japan Raises Interest Rate For Second Time In 17 Years - UrduPoint

 Analysts had been divided on whether the BoJ would hike rates, with some predicting policymakers would wait until the autumn because of sluggish consumption in Japan.

-And while wages are rising -- with unions securing their biggest increases in three decades -- this has been tempered by inflation, which has been above the bank's target of two percent since April 2022.
+And while wages are rising -- with unions this year securing their biggest increases in three decades -- this has been tempered by inflation, which has been above the bank's key target of two percent since April 2022.

-Governor Kazuo Ueda sought to assure market-watchers that the latest move was not too risky.
+"Moves to raise wages have been spreading" in Japan while "economic activity and prices have been developing generally in line with the bank's outlook", the BoJ said.

-"The hiked rate is still extremely low as a real interest rate.
-It won't have a huge, negative impact on the economy," he told reporters.
+The bank also said it will halve its monthly Japanese Government Bond purchases from six trillion yen ($40 billion) over the next two years.

 Recent Stories